William O'Connell Bradley: Other matters of Bradley's term

 The election of Republican president William McKinley in 1896 deepened the Democrats' resolve to oppose the Republican governor and his allies.
 Moreover, when the legislature convened in 1898, the Democratic majority in both houses was overwhelming.
-Bradley's message to the General Assembly in 1898 called for numerous reforms including spending cuts to reduce government waste, putting the state's charitable institutions under control of a non-partisan board, and reforms to public education and legal system.
+Bradley's message to the General Assembly in 1898 called for numerous reforms including spending cuts to reduce government waste, putting the state's charitable institutions under control of a non-partisan board, and reforms to public education and the legal system.

 The legislature largely ignored the governor's message in favor of partisan concerns.
 A pure food and drug law was enacted without his signature.
 His veto of controversial legislation regulating railroad rates, however, was sustained.
 Both houses passed a resolution calling for the resignation of Senator William Lindsay, a Gold Democrat who did not support William Jennings Bryan's presidential bid, on grounds that he no longer represented the interests of his party.
 Lindsay responded that he represented the people of Kentucky and refused to resign his seat.

 Another of Bradley's concerns in his message to the legislature was the condition of the Governor's Mansion.
 In his address, he declared "As to the Executive Mansion, for years its floors have been propped up to prevent them from falling, and it required more than seven hundred feet of weather strips to make it comfortable in the winter.
 The present site is disagreeable, the view from one side overlooks the walls of the penitentiary, and from the other the smokestack of a large flouring mill nearby."
 Instead of addressing Bradley's concerns, the General Assembly passed a "ripper bill" taking control of the mansion from the governor and putting it under the supervision of the Court of Appeals.
 On February 10, 1899, the mansion caught fire as a result of a faulty flue in the governor's bedroom.
 The day was so cold that the firemen had difficulty keeping the water in their hoses unfrozen, and the mansion suffered extensive damage.
 Though the mansion was insured and a reporter for the Courier-Journal opined that the sensible thing to do would be to demolish the old structure and construct a new one or purchase another house in Frankfort to serve as the governor's mansion, the legislature was disinclined to make more than minimal accommodations for a Republican governor.
 Consequently, the mansion was once again repaired.
 The Bradleys stayed with a neighbor in Frankfort immediately after the fire.
 Thereafter, Governor Bradley stayed in Frankfort's Capitol Hotel, while Mrs. Bradley and daughter Christine returned to the family's home in Lancaster.
 The family re-occupied the residence prior to the end of Bradley's term.